Therapeutic Medical Physics Residency

 The Therapeutic Medical Physics Residency program at the Department of Radiation Medicine in LLUMC offers clinical training in a broad range of categories.
 The medical physics residency is a 2 year program designed for individuals with an MS and/or a PhD from a CAMPEP accredited Medical Physics Graduate program.
 The objective of the medical physics residency training program is to educate and train medical physicists to a level of competency sufficient for independent, professional practice in their specified subfield of medical physics.The program started in 2015 and is currently seeking CAMPEP accreditation.

 We treat many types of cancers with both x-rays and protons.
 We perform 3D-CRT, IMRT, SRS, SBRT, TBI, and ocular treatments.
 We also offer LDR Brachytherapy and Sr-90 ophthalmic treatment for Pterygium.
-In addition, we have signed an affiliation agreement with Long Beach Memorial Medical Center in Long Beach,CA, under which the Physics residents will spend two- 6 week clinical rotations there to receive clinical training in Tomotherapy and HDR procedures.
+In addition, we have signed an affiliation agreement with Long Beach Memorial Medical Center in Long Beach,CA, under which the Physics residents will spend two- 6 week clinical rotations there to receive clinical training in Tomotherapy and HDR Brachytherapyprocedures.

 In addition to residency program in medical physics, we also have a residency program in radiation oncology, a radiation therapy technology program and a medical dosimetry program.

 Application and Review Process:

 Interested Applicants must apply through the Medical Physics Residency Application Program (MP-RAP) and register with the Medical Physics Residency Matching Program (MedPhys Match).
-All applications will be received by an admission committee.
-The applicants will be evaluated initially based on the submitted application material.
-The top ranking candidates will be invited for an on-site interview.
+All applications are received by an admission committee.
+The applicants are evaluated initially based on the submitted application material.
+The suitable candidates will be invited for an on-site interview.
 Following the on-site interview, a rank list will be prepared and submitted to the MedPhys Match for matching.The matched candidate will be accepted into the program.